drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 > You can only connect the dots looking backwards. -- Steve Jobs

 I tend to update this list about once or twice a year.
-To get notified when this happens, you can <a href="http://eepurl.com/b_W2G9" target="_blank">subscribe to the DrinkBird newsletter</a> (a very low frequency newsletter).
+To get notified when this happens, you can <a href="#mc_embed_signup">subscribe to the DrinkBird newsletter</a> (a very low frequency newsletter).

 Jump to collection: